Start Playing with Online Piano Lessons Today

 What’s Included in Online Piano Lessons?

-When you sign up for lessons with me, you secure a weekly lesson spot (online through Zoom) and get access to games, outside repertoire, challenges, and other resources centered around having the best possible experience playing the piano.
+When you sign up for lessons with me, you secure a weekly lesson spot (online through Zoom) and get access to games, sheet music, challenges, and other resources centered around having the best possible experience playing the piano.
 You get a guide (that’s me!) who has already waded through the tides of online courses, apps, and books and can direct you to what is most helpful.

 If all of this sounds good, what are you waiting for?
 Fill out the form below to get started on your journey to transform your life!